Author – Tanmaya Dash

 However, India is currently ranked at the 130th position among 189 countries in the World Bank’s survey on ease of doing business.
 DIPP secretary, Amitabh Kant stated the government is targeting to be among the top 50 within the coming three years.
 This is one of the foremost needs for becoming the world largest startup ecosystem (currently the third largest).
 The government has made starting a business easier by eliminating the minimum capital requirement and the need to obtain a certificate to commence business operations.
 However, there is still plenty of room for improvement as businesses struggle with numerous construction permits, tax payments and contract enforcement issues.

 A country of 1.25 billion people should have no shortage of ideas to start independent ventures, but there are certain key aspects that need to be addressed for promoting entrepreneurship among students.
 The most prominent among them is our educational system.
-The gap in our education system has come under lot of scrutiny in social media as well as among graduates from tier one universities.
+The gap in our education system has come under a lot of scrutiny in social media as well as among graduates from tier-one universities.

-In fact, we observe today there are more number of innovation and entrepreneurship drives by corporate houses rather than the government.
+In fact, we observe there are more innovation and entrepreneurship drives by corporate houses today rather than the government.
 Some of the prominent innovation hunts are:

 - The Infosys Prize endeavors to elevate the prestige of science and research in India

 - Mahindra Group fosters innovation in fields such as solar power and driverless car with its ‘Spark the Rise’ initiative